vasu312/Flight-Booking-System/README.md

 # Flight Booking System

-This is a simple Flight Booking System built using Spring Boot.
+This is a simple Flight Booking System built using Spring Boot + JSP + MySQL.

 ## Description